MeteoSwiss/opendata/docs/c-climate-data/c7-spatial-climate-normals.md

 Spatial climate analyses depict the geographic distribution of a meteorological parameter.
 They are derived from measurements at weather stations, satellites and radar.
 The data is represented comprehensively on a grid covering all of Switzerland.

 Spatial analyses of long-term averages (climate normals) are available for:
-- Temperature, Precipitation and Sunshine.
+- **Temperature, Precipitation and Sunshine**.
 30-year periods defined by the World Meteorological Organisation WMO are used to allow for international comparability.
-- Radiation and Clouds.
+- **Radiation and Clouds**.
 The average period of 2004-2024 is available.

+<br></br>
 The following parameters are available:

-<br></br>
 **Temperature, Precipitation and Sunshine**

 | Identifier | Description |